ut-ras/Rasware/README.md

     make run
   ```

- However, please note openeing the console may give an error if the command was already run before and was detached.
+  However, please note opening the console may give an error if the command was already run before and was detached.
 If this happens, try running `screen -r` in console.

+  There's also `make start` which will flash your board _and_ reset it.

 ### Committing code back to your repo ###
 1. Before you start, you should configure git with both your username and email.